anthonyjwwong/FCC-Projects-Pomodoro-timer/README.md

 # Pomodoro Timer
 ## Pomodoro clock
-This is a project from freecodecamp//
+This is a project from freecodecamp

 ## Usage
 It is basically a timer that alternates between work session and breaks